Welcome to CIPI's news and events page!

 Virtual Interprofessional Team Learning and Simulation

-Course Description: Join students from the School of Medicine, Nursing, Social Welfare, Dental, and Health Professionals in a 4 week intensive virtual class that will focus on developing and strengthening core interprofessional competencies – teamwork, communication, values and ethics and roles and responsibilities
+Course Description: 37 students from the Schools of Medicine, Social Welfare, Dental Medicine, and Health Professions are actively engaging in this in 4 week intensive virtual class that focuses on developing and strengthening core interprofessional competencies – teamwork, communication, values and ethics and roles and responsibilities.
+Student learning is facilitated by 12 faculty from 9 professions across the aforementioned schools of Stony Brook Medicine.

-Classes will consist of didactic information, team-building activities, interactive discussions, and two opportunities for interprofessional teams to work with standardized patients via telehealth.
-Students will complete asynchronous course modules in preparation for each week’s synchronous classes.
-Other team-based activities may also be assigned.
+6 of the 8 classes include didactic information, team-building activities, and interactive discussions.
+Students also have two opportunities to practice interprofessional teamwork skills through working with standardized patients via telehealth.
+Students complete asynchronous course modules in preparation for each week’s synchronous classes.
+Course assignments include individual reflections on interprofessiona teamwork experience as well as team-based assignments related to simulations with standardized patients.

-Facilitators: Dr. Kelli Star Fox, Dr. Jeanette Lukas, Dr. Dominick Fortugno, Prof. Ashley Cervino, Dr. Bonnie Lipow, Prof. Erik Flynn, Dr. Gabriella Pandolfelli, Prof. Kathleen McGoldrick.
+Facilitators: Dr. Kelli Star Fox, Dr. Jeanette Lukas, Dr. Dominick Fortugno, Prof. Ashley Cervino, Dr. Bonnie Lipow, Prof. Erik Flynn, Dr. Gabriella Pandolfelli, Prof. Kathleen McGoldrick, Prof. Courtney Kidd, and Dr. Olga Selioutski

 IPECP Faculty Facilitator's Training Program